Vimeo Hires Paramount’s Alana Mayo, Two Other Execs for L.A. Content Team

-Vimeo, which is gearing up to launch a subscription VOD service, has hired Alana Mayo, previously VP of production as Paramount Pictures, as VP and head of original development.
+Vimeo, which is gearing up to launch a subscription VOD service, has hired Alana Mayo, previously VP of production at Paramount Pictures, as VP and head of original development.

 All three execs are based out of Vimeo’s L.A. office.
 Mayo reports to Joey Levin, CEO of IAC and interim chief exec of Vimeo.
 Prior to joining Paramount in early 2012, Mayo was a creative exec at 20th Century Fox and Mad Chance Productions.

-Childers, who reports to Mayo, had spent nearly nine years at Bunim-Murray after joining in 2008 from the Core.
+Childers, who reports to Mayo, had spent nearly nine years at Bunim-Murray after joining the production house in 2008 from the Core.

 Miller worked for almost four years at Hulu in content acquisitions.
 She previously worked in TV comedy development at 20th Century Fox and was an assistant at ICM Partners.
 She reports to Derek Dressler, Vimeo’s VP of content acquisitions.